zhlint-project/zhlint/docs/index.md

 ## Supported rules

-_Almost the rules come from the past translation experiences in [W3C HTML Chinese interest group](https://www.w3.org/html/ig/zh/wiki/Main_Page) and [Vue.js Chinese docsite](https://github.com/vuejs/cn.vuejs.org/wiki)._
+_Almost the rules come from the past translation experiences in [W3C Requirements for Chinese Text Layout](https://www.w3.org/International/clreq/), [W3C HTML Chinese interest group](https://www.w3.org/html/ig/zh/wiki/Main_Page) and [Vue.js Chinese docsite](https://github.com/vuejs/cn.vuejs.org/wiki)._

 _... and this part might be controversial.
 So if you don't feel well at some point, we definitely would love to know and improve.
 Opening an [issue](https://github.com/jinjiang/zhlint/issues) is always welcome.
 Then we could discuss about the possible better option or decision._